 What could be better: Qualifying leads is something that the sales reps would have to take up.
-Instead, with lead scoring in place, CentricsIT could identify the potentially most valuable leads, thereby making the process even crisper, shorter, and efficient.
+Instead, CentricsIT could identify the potentially most valuable leads with lead scoring in place, thereby making the process even crisper, shorter, and efficient.

 (2) Marketing automation example improved lead volume by 200%: SmartBear

 SmartBear Software, a B2B cloud mobile software company, was witnessing rapid growth.
-Processes became difficult to manage manually, and the need for automation was felt.
+Processes became difficult to manage manually, and the need for Automation arose.

-You can read the complete case studies on the different challenges and the solution that SmartBear took to implement automation, here.
+You can read the complete case studies on the different challenges and solutions that SmartBear took to implement Automation here.

-What’s good about this case study: SmartBear had three product groups at the time, so to nurture the high volume of lead generation, nurturing paths were created for each product group.
+What’s good about this case study: SmartBear had three product groups at the time, so to nurture the high volume of lead generation, they created nurturing paths for each product group.